qifeiber/Qifei.github.io/_pages/about.md

 News
 ======
 \[2020.9].
+Got two first-authored paper accepted to NeurIPS 2020.
+Thanks to all my collaborators!

+\[2020.9].
 Got four first-authored paper accepted to EMNLP 2020 (1 main conference and 3 findings(with average score of 3.67)) and one second author paper accepted to Finding of EMNLP 2020.
+Thanks to all my collaborators!

 \[2019.12].
 Got one first-authored paper "**Self-Adversarial Learning with Comparative Discrimination for Text Generation**" accepted by **ICLR 2020**.
 See you in Addis Ababa.